jay23606/JsonInjector.Resolve/README.md

   dc.WriteSomething();
 ```

-Using JsonInjector.Resolve, the parameters are filled for you:
+Using JsonInjector.Resolve, the parameters are matched and filled for you:
 ```csharp
   var instances = JsonInjector.Resolve(json);
   if (resolvedInstances["DemoApp.DummyClass"] is IDummyClass dc)